gergang/tn5250j_8.0.0_Snapshot_mod/README.md

-This modified tn5250j is Based on version 8.0.0 Snapshot @ https://github.com/tn5250j/tn5250j/
+This modified tn5250j is based on version 8.0.0 Snapshot @ https://github.com/tn5250j/tn5250j/

 There was a need for a slightly changed version to better interact with a calling program.